shahrooz-abghari/licentiate-thesis/index.md

 </li>

 <li>
-<p align="justify"><b>Abghari, S.</b>, Boeva, V., Brage, J., & Grahn, H. "A Higher order mining approach for analysis of real-world datasets". <i>Submitted for journal publication,</i> - <a href="./doc/paper8.pdf">[PDF]</a> (The paper is an extention of <a href="#p-10">Paper 10</a>.).
+<p align="justify"><b>Abghari, S.</b>, Boeva, V., Brage, J., & Grahn, H. "A higher order mining approach for the analysis of real-world datasets". <i>Energies</i>.
+2020, 13(21):5781.
+DOI:<a href="https://doi.org/10.3390/en13215781" target="_blank">10.3390/en13215781</a> -
+<strong><a href="https://www.mdpi.com/1996-1073/13/21/5781" target="_blank">[MDPI]</a></strong> - <a href="./doc/paper8.pdf">[PDF]</a> (The paper is an extention of <a href="#p-10">Paper 10</a>.).
 </p>

 <button id="b7" class="unstyled-button"  onclick="toggle('a7');update_button('b7')"><u>Abstract</u></button>
 <div style="display:none" id="a7">
-<p align="justify">In this study, we propose a higher order mining approach that can be used for analysis of real-world datasets.
-The approach can be used for monitoring and identifying deviating operational behaviour of the studied phenomenon in the absence of prior knowledge about data.
-The proposed approach consists of several different data analysis techniques, such as sequential pattern mining, clustering analysis, consensus clustering, and minimum spanning tree (MST).
+<p align="justify">In this study, we propose a higher order mining approach that can be used for the analysis of real-world datasets.
+The approach can be used to monitor and identify the deviating operational behaviour of the studied phenomenon in the absence of prior knowledge about the data.
+The proposed approach consists of several different data analysis techniques, such as sequential pattern mining, clustering analysis, consensus clustering and the minimum spanning tree (MST).
 Initially, a clustering analysis is performed on the extracted patterns to model the behavioural modes of the studied phenomenon for a given time interval.
-The generated clustering models that corresponds to every two consecutive time intervals can further be assessed for mining changes in the monitored behaviour.
-In cases were significant differences are observed, further analysis is performed by integrating the generated models into a consensus clustering and applying an MST for identifying deviating behaviours.
-The validity and potential of the proposed approach has been demonstrated on a real-world dataset originating from a network of district heating (DH) substations.
-The obtained results show that our approach is capable of detecting deviating and sub-optimal behaviours of the DH substations.</p>
+The generated clustering models, which correspond to every two consecutive time intervals, can further be assessed to determine changes in the monitored behaviour.
+In cases in which significant differences are observed, further analysis is performed by integrating the generated models into a consensus clustering and applying an MST to identify deviating behaviours.
+The validity and potential of the proposed approach is demonstrated on a real-world dataset originating from a network of district heating (DH) substations.
+The obtained results show that our approach is capable of detecting deviating and sub-optimal behaviours of DH substations.</p>
 </div>
 <p>
   <br>